THE PARADE OF COLD FRONTS CONTINUES

 Breaking news and the stories that matter to your neighborhood.

 If you can, bring them inside at the end of the day.
 If you can’t, there are two easy things you can do…water the plants before dark, and cover them with some sort of tarp or plastic.
 Why water them?
 Wet soil can hold four times as much heat as dry soil, and studies have shown air temperature right above wet soil can be raised by up to 5 degrees overnight.
 In locations where there will be a hard freeze, not much can be done, so it’s best to harvest while you can.

 The cold should really start to bring out the fall colors.
-Right now, some of the best color is visible in northeastern Pennsylvania and northwestern New Jersey, along with the Catskills and Green Mountains of New York and Vermont.
+Right now, some of the best color is visible in Northeastern PA and Northwestern NJ, along with the Catskills and Green Mountains of NY and VT.
 Cold nights and sunny days are the perfect recipe for leaves to change color, so Sunday and Monday in the Poconos will be a great chance to see the colors really pop.